-How to harness the power of the web in your path towards addiction recovery.
+Harness the power of the web on your path towards addiction recovery.

 There are a lot of addiction treatment programs out there.
 But wouldn’t it be great if you could access treatment (even partially) in the comfort of your home?
 Online treatment creates that possibility.
 But what does it look like in practice – and does it even work?